ericjenn/working-groups/safety-related-profile/documents/sow.md

 #### Activity overview

 Before writing the requirements for the SR profile, the various aspects to consider shall be identified clearly.
-Then the requirements are elaborated, grouped, prioritized and verified against the end users' needs, within the SR profile scope
+Then the requirements are elaborated, grouped, prioritized and verified against the end users' needs, within the SR profile scope.
 Furthermore, the requirements for ONNX will be made traceable to one or several end users’ needs.

 #### Inputs